 And periodically, you’ll need to replace your curler.

-So okay, you get a longer lasting effect with heated curlers, so does that mean I can just heat up my regular eyelash curler?
+So okay, you get a longer lasting effect with an electric eyelash curler.
+So does that mean I can just heat up my regular eyelash curler?

 Though there are TONS of blogs out there that encourage you to heat your regular eyelash curlers with a blow dryer, it’s not recommended.